bonanitech/blog/_posts/2018-05-12-how-to-install-hass.io-on-ubuntu-server-18.04.md

 excerpt: "Installing Hass.io on a generic Linux host."
 ---
 <!-- markdownlint-disable html -->
-{% include warning content="As of May 9, 2020, this installation method was **deprecated**.
+{% include warning content="On May 9, 2020, this installation method was **deprecated**.
 For more info, refer to [this post](https://www.home-assistant.io/blog/2020/05/09/deprecating-home-assistant-supervised-on-generic-linux/) in the official Home Assistant blog." %}